-The workload of instructors involves primarily teaching responsibilities as set out in Article 16B.
-Unless specifically provided otherwise in the letter of appointment, instructors are employed by the University of New Brunswick for a total of twelve months in each year and, except for scheduled vacation and holidays as specified in Article 34, shall meet their responsibilities throughout this period.
+19B.01 The workload of Instructors involves primarily teaching responsibilities as set out in Article 16B.
+Unless specifically provided otherwise in the letter of appointment, Instructors are employed by the University of New Brunswick for a total of twelve months in each year and, except for scheduled vacation and holidays as specified in Article 34, shall meet their responsibilities throughout this period.

-The composition of the workload of an instructor in terms of the components set out in 16B.02 may fluctuate within reasonable limits from year to year, and during any year, in response to the requirements and priorities of the Academic Department (or Faculty where no Academic Departments exist).
+The composition of the workload of an Instructor in terms of the components set out in 16B.02 may fluctuate within reasonable limits from year to year, and during any year, in response to the requirements and priorities of the Academic Department (or Faculty where no Academic Departments exist).

-The Dean shall determine for the Faculty as a whole and, where they exist, for each Academic Department, following consultation with the Chairs, the normal teaching load to be assigned to the majority of instructors in each Academic unit.
-Such normal teaching load shall be appropriate and reasonable for the discipline(s) concerned.

-Unless otherwise consented to by an instructor in writing, fluctuations in the individual teaching load shall, over a reasonable period of time, result in an average teaching load for the instructor which is similar to the normal teaching load for instructors in that Academic Department (or Faculty, where no Academic Departments exist).

-Following consultation with the Chair and with due regard for the provisions of 19B.05 and for the normal teaching load of instructors in the Academic Department (or Faculty, where no Academic Departments exist) concerned, the Dean shall assign the individual teaching load to instructors not later than June 1.
+- 19B.02 The Dean shall determine for the Faculty as a whole and, where they exist, for each Academic Department, following consultation with the Chairs, the normal teaching load to be assigned to the majority of Instructors in each Academic unit.
+Such normal teaching load shall be appropriate and reasonable for the discipline(s) concerned. - 19B.03 Unless otherwise consented to by an Instructor in writing, fluctuations in the individual teaching load shall, over a reasonable period of time, result in an average teaching load for the Instructor which is similar to the normal teaching load for Instructors in that Academic Department (or Faculty, where no Academic Departments exist). - 19B.04 Following consultation with the Chair and with due regard for the provisions of 19B.05 and for the normal teaching load of Instructors in the Academic Department (or Faculty, where no Academic Departments exist) concerned, the Dean shall assign the individual teaching load to Instructors not later than June 1.
 This date may be extended by the Dean for good cause.

-The Dean shall assign the individual teaching load of each instructor which shall be reasonable taking into account any information available to him/her with respect to such factors as:

-- a) what is appropriate and reasonable for the discipline concerned; - b) the requirements and priorities of the Faculty/Department concerned; - c) the abilities, discipline and specific area of expertise of the instructor; - d) student enrolment; - e) scheduled contact hours; - f) the amount and type of preparation, grading, and course administration; - g) assistance with teaching available from graduate students, support staff or colleagues; - h) engagement in research, scholarly or other creative activity in accordance with Article 16B; - i) engagement in academic service in accordance with Article 16B; - j) co-supervision of graduate and undergraduate student research in accordance with Article 16B; - k) any other relevant factors.
+- 19B.05 The Dean shall assign the individual teaching load of each Instructor which shall be reasonable taking into account any information available to him/her with respect to such factors as: - (a) what is appropriate and reasonable for the discipline concerned; - (b) the requirements and priorities of the Faculty/Department concerned; - (c) the abilities, discipline and specific area of expertise of the Instructor; - (d) student enrolment; - (e) scheduled contact hours; - (f) the amount and type of preparation, grading, and course administration; - (g) assistance with teaching available from graduate students, support staff or colleagues; - (h) engagement in research, scholarly or other creative activity in accordance with Article 16B; - (i) engagement in academic service in accordance with Article 16B; - (j) co-supervision of graduate and undergraduate student research in accordance with Article 16B; - (k) any other relevant factors.

-If an instructor wishes to undertake an individual teaching load which would deviate from the normal teaching load, it is his/her responsibility to so request of the Dean and to apprise the Dean, in writing, prior to May 1 of any relevant information to be considered by the Dean.
+If an Instructor wishes to undertake an individual teaching load which would deviate from the normal teaching load, it is his/her responsibility to so request of the Dean and to apprise the Dean, in writing, prior to May 1 of any relevant information to be considered by the Dean.
 Such requests shall not be unreasonable and shall not be unreasonably denied by the Dean.

-The individual teaching load of instructors shall normally be scheduled for the Fall and Winter terms of the Regular Session.
-With their consent, instructors may be assigned to teach in Extension, Intersession, or Summer Session as part of their individual teaching load.
-No additional remuneration will be paid for such assignments when they are part of the individual teaching load.

-Notwithstanding Articles 19B.04 and 19B.06, an Employee may request a change in the assignment of teaching load in accordance with Article 10.01(d).
+- 19B.06 The individual teaching load of Instructors shall normally be scheduled for the Fall and Winter terms of the Regular Session.
+With their consent, Instructors may be assigned to teach in the College of Extended Learning or Summer Term as part of their individual teaching load.
+No additional remuneration will be paid for such assignments when they are part of the individual teaching load. - 19B.07 Notwithstanding Articles 19B.04 and 19B.06, an Employee may request a change in the assignment of teaching load in accordance with Article 10.01(d).

-Article 19C WORKLOAD OF LIBRARIANS
+Article 19C WORKLOAD OF LIBRARIANS AND ARCHIVISTS